-People who have anxiety disorders, depression, or bipolar disorder are at high risk for alcoholism, smoking, and other forms of addiction, which may be a form of self-medication.
+People who have anxiety disorders, depression, or bipolar disorder are at high risk for alcohol use disorder, smoking, and other forms of addiction, which may be a form of self-medication.

 Many people with anxiety disorders have eating disorders, and the reverse is also true.
-It is not clear if anxiety disorders, particularly obsessive-compulsive disorder (OCD), cause eating disorders, increase susceptibility to them, or share common biologic causes.
+It is not clear if anxiety disorders, particularly OCD, cause eating disorders, increase susceptibility to them, or share common biologic causes.

 Increased Risk for Suicide

 Panic disorders and PTSD are associated with increased risk for suicidal thoughts.
 Social phobias and OCD also increase the risk of suicide.
 If a person has an anxiety disorder and a mood disorders (such as depression), the risk for suicide is even higher.